cscart/docs/en/developer_guide/core/documents/documents.rst

 .. note::

-    This functionality will be available starting with CS-Cart/Multi-Vendor 4.4.1.
+    This functionality is available starting with CS-Cart/Multi-Vendor 4.4.1.

 A document is a set of data that serves to confirm a fact.
 Here are some examples of documents: *an order invoice*, *a packing slip*, *a gift certificate*, *etc*.
 You can edit the templates of such documents in **the Administration panel** by using **the visual editor**.
 The document template is html layout with the parts of dynamic data such as variables and snippets. **The Twig template engine** is used to render the documents.
 You can use all the features provided by this library.